martinopertti/martinopertti.github.io/Teaching.md

 + Laboratorio Metodológico

-Tutoring undergraduate students majoring on Social Sciences in Mathematics, Statistics, Programming and Research Design classes.
+Assistance classes for undergraduate students majoring on Social Sciences in Mathematics, Statistics, Programming and Research Design classes.